 Yet, according to significant pieces of research, never before have significant percentages of working adults been so sleep deprived.
-A 2013 study by the National Sleep Foundation reported that in the UK, 35% of adults report getting less than seven hours sleep per night.
-For the US this figures increases to 45% and in Japan over half of the adult population are not getting the minimum recommended amount of sleep.
+A 2013 study by the National Sleep Foundation reported that in the UK, 35 per cent of adults report getting less than seven hours sleep per night.
+For the US this figures increases to 45 per cent and in Japan over half of the adult population are not getting the minimum recommended amount of sleep.

 But does this really matter for business leaders?
 If highly successful individuals such as Thomas Edison, Winston Churchill and Margaret Thatcher ‘survived’ with only four or five hours of sleep per night, then why the drive to get the recommended seven to nine hours?

 In organisational environments today, when leaders are under ever increasing pressure to do more with less and to operate within a 24/7 economy, seven to nine hours of sleep may seem aspirational, but not critical.

 Getting the right amount of sleep per night, and ensuring that this sleep is of good quality, is not only critical for business performance, but also human performance – therefore leadership performance too.

 In 2016, RAND Europe published a study where they examined the human and economic cost of insufficient sleep.
 They reported that for individuals regularly sleeping less than 6 hours per night, at any point in time they had an increased mortality risk of 13 per cent.
 Sleeping for less than six hours per night increases a person’s chance of dying at any point in time by a dramatic 13 per cent!